 Key off-page SEO strategies include:

-• Social Media Engagement: Sharing articles and engaging with users on platforms like LinkedIn and Facebook, helping to increase visibility and drive traffic.
+- Social Media Engagement: Sharing articles and engaging with users on platforms like LinkedIn and Facebook, and even using a Facebook widget on website, can help increase visibility and drive traffic.

 Comparing On-Page and Off-Page SEO in the Legal Sector